Brachyglottis Dunedin Hybrids

 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Brachyglottis Dunedin Hybrids is an evergreen shrub that can grow up to 1.50 metres tall.
+Brachyglottis Dunedin Hybrids are a group of low-growing evergreen shrubs developed as ornamentals; they can grow up to 1.50 metres tall.

 A group of garden hybrids involving B. compacta, B. greyi. and B. laxifolia.